 Full of energy, Will participates in cub scouts and enjoys doing outdoor activities.
 He also participates in the Miracle League baseball organization.
 “We are so grateful,” Kristin says, “for the medical advancements and care that have helped Will be the strong boy he is today!”

 Kristin feels strongly that Will would not have survived birth without the EXIT procedure.
-And she and Bill are thankful that they found the Cincinnati Fetal Center.
-“The care we got from the Cincinnati Fetal Center was above and beyond our expectations,” Kristin recalls.
+And she and Bill are thankful that they found the Fetal Care Center.
+“The care we got from the Fetal Care Center was above and beyond our expectations,” Kristin recalls.
 “We are so happy to have our little boy here with us.
 We would be lost without him.”

 Updated: May 2019